itlessons/php-social/README.md

 # php-social

 The library to make work with social networks easy.
-They can auth with OAuth 2.0 protocol and retrieve user profile info.
+They can auth with OAuth 2.0 or OAuth 1+ protocols and retrieve user profile info.
 Support Vkontakte, Facebook, Twitter, Github, MailRu.

 ## How to use